jpuri/deep-learning/neural-network.md

 3. Bias `b`
 4. Output `Y`

 The weight helps to determine the importance of the input parameter.
 You can imagine Neural Network as a mesh of these Linear Regression Models where output of one is input for the next.
+Additionally in Neural Network an activation function is applied to the output of Linear Regression Model.

+# Activation Function

+Activation functions transform the input signal of a node in a neural network into an output signal that is then passed on to the next layer.
+Activation functions introduce non-linearities, allowing neural networks to learn highly complex mappings between inputs and outputs.
+Choosing the right activation function is crucial for training neural networks that generalize well and provide accurate predictions.

+Types of Activation Functions
+Neural networks leverage various types of activation functions, each activation function has its own unique properties and is suitable for certain use cases.

+    - Linear activation
+    - Sigmoid activation
+    - Tanh (hyperbolic tangent) activation
+    - ReLU (rectified linear unit) activation
+    - Softmax activation

 # Deep Learning